Acacia implexa: Aboriginal uses

-The Ngunnawal people of the ACT used the bark to make rope, string, medicine and for fish poison, the timber for tools, and the seeds to make flour.
+The Ngunnawal people of the ACT used the bark to make rope, string, medicine and fish poison, the timber for tools, and the seeds to make flour.
 The Dharawal people used the flowering of Acacia implexa as a seasonal indicator that fires should not be lit unless they are on sand, and camping near creeks and rivers is avoided during this time.
-The Wiradjuri people of New South Wales use the seeds to make flour, and the bark as a medicine, and to make fish poison.
+The Wiradjuri people of New South Wales use the seeds to make flour, and the bark as a medicine, and for fish poison.

 Cultivation

-The species is very hardy and suitable for soil stabilization and bank planting, as a result of the plants suckering habit which can be accelerated if the roots are damaged.
+For Acacia implexa to grow, its seeds must first be scarified to crack open the outer casing of the seed which encourages germination.
+It should start to germinate within two weeks of scarification and being buried in suitable soil.

+The species is very hardy and suitable for soil stabilization and bank planting, as a result of the plants suckering habit, which can be accelerated if the roots are damaged.
 It handles full sun well and is drought and frost tolerant to a temperature of -7 C. It is very prone to leaf gall.